Scrapbook Titles and Sayings, Clothes and Hats

 Tips:

-Take a picture of purses - Grandma's purse, Mom's purse, Girl's purse, Teenager's purse.
+-- Take a picture of purses - Grandma's purse, Mom's purse, Girl's purse, Teenager's purse.
 Then list their contents.
-What is in a woman's purse is a statement of history and personality (like an archaeological dig). -- My mom carried everything, needle and thread, Band-Aids and antiseptic, as well as everything that I handed her to "hold this for a moment." -- My Grandmother's purse had tons of Kleenex, her own handkerchief, two lipsticks and pressed powder, pills in little containers (not regular prescription bottles), mints from the last 5 restaurants.
-I know these details because I use to dump the contents and organize their purses. -- My daughter's purses have lipstick (from their dress-ups), EMPTY candy wrappers, 1/4 pencil no eraser, some waded up paper, and an empty key ring. -- I guess you don't want to know what is in a teenager's purse (1 lipstick- ½ used, 1 lipstick crashed into it's top, 4 chap sticks, 13 folded notes that were passed to her (not all hers?), 25 used hall passes, comb/brush, mechanical pencil -no lead, wallet with a picture of herself and the dog (no money), broken earphones for her ipod (Who knows where the ipod is) 9 pennies rolling around at the bottom.
+What is in a woman's purse is a statement of history and personality (like an archaeological dig).
+My mom carried everything, needle and thread, Band-Aids and antiseptic, as well as anything that I ever handed her to "hold this for a moment."
+My Grandmother's purse had tons of Kleenex, her own handkerchief, two lipsticks and pressed powder, pills in little pill boxes with a flip lid (not regular prescription bottles), and mints from the last 5 restaurants.
+I know these details because I use to dump the contents and organize their purses.
+My daughter's purses have fake lipstick (from their dress-ups), EMPTY candy wrappers, ΒΌ pencil no eraser, some waded up paper, and an empty key ring.
+I guess you don't want to know what is in a teenager's purse.
+3 lipsticks- half used, 1 lipstick crashed into it's top, 4 chap sticks, 13 folded notes that were passed to her (not all hers?), 25 used hall passes, comb/brush, mechanical pencil -no lead, wallet with a picture of herself and the dog (no money), broken earphones for her ipod (Who knows where the ipod is) 9 pennies rolling around at the bottom.